The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 - Impressive reliability record

-As soon as you climb inside the Camry, you’ll find a cabin that’s typically Toyota.
-That means everything feels solid and substantial, like it’ll last a lifetime, and while the various materials on display can’t live with those in an Audi or BMW, there’s easily enough lustre on display to take the fight to the VW Passats and Skoda Superbs of this world.
+As soon as you climb inside the Camry, you’ll find a cabin where everything feels solid and substantial, like it’ll last a lifetime, and while the various materials on display can’t live with those in an Audi or BMW, there’s easily enough lustre on display to take the fight to the VW Passats and Skoda Superbs of this world.
 Overall, it feels like every inch the high-quality product.

 And despite the numerous gadgets and gizmos supplied as standard, the dashboard isn’t too over-cluttered with buttons and switches, and you’ll also find that most are logically placed and clearly marked.
 That said, most of the functions are operated through the touchscreen system, and if we’re honest, that’s rather less successful.
 The convoluted menus and slow, dated graphics mean it’s not the best system you’ll ever encounter.